hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/05_DGE_DESeq2_analysis.md

 ## DESeq2 differential gene expression analysis workflow

-With the 2 lines of code above, we just completed the workflow for the differential gene expression analysis with DESeq2, which is output below:
+With the 2 lines of code above, we just completed the workflow for the differential gene expression analysis with DESeq2.
+The steps in the analysis are output below:

 <img src="../img/deseq2_workflow_separate.png" width="200">